Notification of concentration to the President of the Office of Competition and Consumer Protection

 - Acquisition by an undertaking of part of the assets of another undertaking, if the turnover achieved through the assets acquired in Poland in any of the two financial years preceding the notification exceeded the equivalent of EUR 10 million.

-An intended concentration is subject to notification of the President of UOKiK if the combined turnover achieved by all of the undertakings directly participating in the concentration, and their capital groups, in the financial year preceding the notification:
+An intended concentration is subject to notification of the president of UOKiK if the combined turnover achieved by all of the undertakings participating in the concentration in the financial year preceding the notification: